dsilva2401/angular2-seed-1/README.md

-## angular2-seed
+## Angular2 Seed

-A simple starter project demonstrating the basic concepts of Angular 2.
+A simple angular2 seed with pug and stylus

 ### Usage
 - Clone or fork this repository